Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

 Will Smith At The Plate

-- He has scored in 56 of 101 games this season, and more than once 8 times.
+- He has scored a run in 57 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.